10-1-pursuit/project-student-dashboard/README.md

 - Click "Show More..." at the bottom of a student's card to reveal additional information.
 - This includes Codewars progress, scores (assignments, projects, assessments), certifications, and notes.
 - To collapse the additional information, click "Show Less..." to return to the main view.

-## On Track vs. Off Track

-- Students are categorized as "On Track" or "Off Track" based on various criteria, such as certifications, Codewars score, and assessment performance.

 ## Contact and Support